bmmalone/pyllars/docs/source/api.rst

 API
 ****

-This is the API for the Utilities library.
+This is the API for the pyllars library.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

    collection_utils
    dask_utils